ryshu/enib-internships/docs/api-internships.md

 ### 204 - No content

-If the API doesn't have any internship in his database link to given ID, we return a status **204 - No content**
+If the API doesn't have any internship in database link to given ID, we return a status **204 - No content**

 ### 400 - Bad request